Kuragama/15-466-f19-base4/README.md

 How To Play:

-(TODO: describe the controls and (if needed) goals/strategy.)
+Use WASD to move on the XY plane and Space to jump.
+The camera controls from the demo are still in place, but your movement isn't tied to camera orientation.
+You lose if the bird catches you or your fall in the water.

 Sources:

-(TODO: fill in information about the sources of any **artwork** or **sounds** you used in the game that you did not create yourself.
-Feel free to also credit yourself for things you did make.)
+All assets that weren't from the demo are my own.

 This game was built with [NEST](NEST.md).